 Calcium carbonate and magnesium occur naturally in the waters that feed Havasu Falls.
 The waters get their blue color from the magnesium in the water and as the pools deepen, the calcium carbonate is slowly released from the water, causing bluer water as the relative magnesium content increases.
 As the creek originates from a spring, the water rarely deviates from 70 degrees Fahrenheit year round.

 The trailhead is located at Hualapai Hilltop just off Route 66 and is considered moderately challenging, but hiking to Havasu Falls is not difficult if you’re in reasonably good shape.
 Guided tours are also available if you do not want to venture it on your own.
 If you don’t want to hike in and out in the same day, camping is available and provides an excellent way to really enjoy the serene surroundings.
 The best time to visit Havasu Falls is in the late fall, winter, or early spring.
 During the summer months, plan to hike as early as possible to avoid the heat and be sure to bring lots of water.
-At the 8 mile mark, you pass through a small Indian village where there are basic supplies, but it’s still a good idea to bring your own food and water.
+At the 8-mile mark, you pass through a small Indian village where there are very basic supplies.

 If camping isn’t your thing, the Havasupai Lodge is a no-frills hotel offering basic comfort offering two double beds, a private bath and air conditioning per room.
 No telephone, television, or roll-away beds are available.
 Lodge information can only be obtained by phone.